 State of Aging in TN

 Each quarter, TCAD Director Jim Shulman speaks to a topic affecting older Tennesseans.
 These presentations are originally live but are recorded for later viewing.
-The buttons below will load a page allowing you to replay these two previous topics.

 The Tennessee Commission on Aging and Disability's (TCAD) Aging Commission Liaison, Anna Lea Cothron, interviews Shelley Matthews about MyRide TN and the current and future transportation needs of older Tennesseans.
 (Audio only.)

 Matthews is the Director of the Southwest Tennessee Development District’s Area Agency on Aging and Disability (SWAAAD).
 She attended Liberty University in Lynchburg, Virginia as a history major and was a National Debate Tournament champion in 1995.
 Upon return from college, she worked for the Tennessee Disability Coalition in Nashville (providing information and assistance services for consumers calling the Coalition), the Tennessee Brain Injury Association, the Autism Society of Middle Tennessee, and the Middle Tennessee Center for Independent Living.

 After moving to West Tennessee in 2002, Matthews accepted a position as the Business Manager for Cheyenne Trace Assisted Living, where she worked for two years.
 In 2004, she began work for the Southwest Tennessee Area Agency on Aging and Disability.
 She moved from the Information & Assistance department to the Management Information Specialist position, then to Medicaid Waiver Program Coordinator, and then to Quality Assurance.
 She followed those roles with Assistant Director and, finally, Director in 2015.